tecolicom/App-ansicolumn/README.md

 - **--green-board**
 - **--slate-board**

-    Use the `--color-board` option to display text on the white, black, green or darkslate panels.
+    Use the `--board-color` option to display text on the white, black, green or darkslate panels.

 # CALCULATION